pantheon-systems/documentation/source/content/guides/accessibility/04-best-practices.md

 - Decorative images: Include an empty `alt=""` attribute.
 Or, you can use `aria-hidden="true"`.
 For example: `<img src='/img/mybackgroundimage.png' alt="" aria-hidden="true" />`

-See [Alt Text for Images - Examples & 2020 Best Practices - Moz](https://moz.com/learn/seo/alt-text) for more information.
+See [Alt Text](https://moz.com/learn/seo/alt-text) from Moz for more information.

 ### Video Subtitles, Captions, and Transcripts